Swapnika-00/Swapnika-00-projects/Project-4-GreatMeridianHotel/README.md

 ## 3. Project Rationale

 Analysing of how seasonal demand influences room bookings and ancillary services (spa, dining, events) and which guest type (corporate or leisure) is most profitable.
-By examining the seasonality and revenue of each segment, GMH can make more data-driven decisions on pricing, marketing, and service offerings.
+By examining the seasonality and revenue of each segment, GMH can make more data-driven decisions on pricing, marketing, and service offerings.</br>
 Top 5 Strategic Reasons for the Project:
 - Better Pricing Decisions: Identify where price adjustments will drive maximum revenue.
 - Improved Marketing ROI: Focus campaigns on guests that bring higher margins.